epiforecasts/EpiNow2/README.md

 `epinow` and `regional_epinow`.
 [`estimate_infections`](https://epiforecasts.io/EpiNow2/reference/estimate_infections.html)
-can be use on its own to infer the underlying infection case curve from reported cases with Rt optionally returned (on by default).
-Estimating the underlying infection case curve alone is substantially less computationally demanding than also estimating Rt.
+can be use on its own to infer the underlying infection case curve from reported cases and estimate Rt.
+Estimating the underlying infection case curve via back-calculation (and then calculating Rt) is substantially less computationally demanding than generating using default settings but may result in less reliable estimates of Rt.
 For more details on using each function see the [function documentation](https://epiforecasts.io/EpiNow2/reference/index.html).